 Program overview

 The Environmental Technician program is a two-year diploma course designed to equip students with both theoretical knowledge and practical skills in environmental sciences.
 Delivered in a compressed format over 42 weeks, this program covers essential disciplines such as biology, chemistry, physical science, and engineering.
-Students will learn to collect, measure, and analyze environmental variables, gaining hands-on experience in soil, water, and air testing.
-The program emphasizes real-world applications through applied research projects that address pressing environmental issues while supporting community initiatives.
+Students will learn to collect, measure, and analyze environmental variables while gaining hands-on experience in soil, water, and air testing.
+The program emphasizes real-world applications through applied research projects that address pressing environmental issues, ultimately preparing graduates for entry-level positions in the growing environmental sector.

 The Environmental Technician program is structured to provide a comprehensive education in environmental sciences over a 42-week period.
 Key features of the program include:

-• Applied research projects that tackle real environmental challenges.
+• Applied Research Projects: Students engage in projects that tackle real environmental challenges.

 Featured Experiences

-The Environmental Technician program offers several unique experiences that enhance learning and practical application:
+The Environmental Technician program offers a variety of unique experiences that enhance learning and practical application:

 Career Options